encode/django-rest-framework/docs/api-guide/filtering.md

 ## drf-url-filters

 [drf-url-filter][drf-url-filter] is a simple Django app to apply filters on drf `ModelViewSet`'s `Queryset` in a clean, simple and configurable way.
 It also supports validations on incoming query params and their values.
-A beautiful python package `Voluptouos` is being used for validations on the incoming query parameters.
-The best part about voluptouos is you can define your own validations as per your query params requirements.
+A beautiful python package `Voluptuous` is being used for validations on the incoming query parameters.
+The best part about voluptuous is you can define your own validations as per your query params requirements.

 [cite]: https://docs.djangoproject.com/en/dev/topics/db/queries/#retrieving-specific-objects-with-filters
 [django-filter]: https://github.com/alex/django-filter